microsoftgraph/microsoft-graph-docs-contrib/concepts/auth-limit-mailbox-access.md

 >**Note: Changes to application access policies can take up to 30 minutes to take effect in Microsoft Graph REST API calls.**

 ## Supported permissions and additional resources
-Administrators can use ApplicationAccessPolicy cmdlets to control mailbox access of an app that has been granted any of the following application permissions for the Microsoft Graph API:
+Administrators can use ApplicationAccessPolicy cmdlets to control mailbox access of an app that has been granted any of the following Microsoft Graph application permissions or Exchange Web Services permissions.

+Microsoft Graph application permissions:
 - `Mail.Read`
 - `Mail.ReadBasic`
 - `Mail.ReadBasic.All`